migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 ### Story

-In an era where artificial intelligence (AI) and robotics are transforming our daily lives, creating an AI-powered autonomous room rover is an exciting project for any tech enthusiast.
-I have always wondered how it feels like to build this idea from the ground up alone with limited resources I have available.
-I have designed tgis mobile robot to navigate a room autonomously, avoiding obstacles and responding to voice commands , monitoring any activity in the environment, express emotions and so much more...
-The sky is the limit!
-Well in this case the AI brain is the limit.
+In an era where artificial intelligence (AI) and robotics are revolutionizing daily life, building an AI-powered autonomous room rover is a thrilling project for tech enthusiasts.
+I’ve always been curious about creating such a robot from scratch, using only the limited resources at my disposal.
+My vision is to design A2R3, a mobile robot that navigates rooms autonomously, avoids obstacles, responds to voice commands, monitors its environment, and even expresses emotions.
+The possibilities are endless—limited only by the AI "brain" we give it!

-I am designing A2R3 as an open source cost effective diy mobile robotic platform for anybody whishes to customize and learn robotics with a "do it yourself in mind".

-This project will guide you through the process of building your own intelligent mobile robot using readily available components, very low cost modules, and open-source softwares.
-I have divided this project in three parts for simplicity.
-You can also find the whole project decscription in my <a href="https://www.hackster.io/mikroller/ai-autonomous-room-rover-robot-a2r3-part-2-48f5a5" target="_blank">hackster</a> page.
+A2R3 is an open-source, cost-effective, DIY mobile robotic platform designed for anyone eager to customize and dive into robotics with a hands-on approach.
+This project guides you through building your own intelligent robot using affordable, readily available components and open-source software.
+For simplicity, I’ve broken the project into three parts.
+You can find the complete project description on my <a href="https://www.hackster.io/mikroller/ai-autonomous-room-rover-robot-a2r3-part-2-48f5a5" target="_blank">Hackster </a> page.

 <p align="center">
     <img  src="https://github.com/user-attachments/assets/bbc6c5a3-ab26-46e3-b967-9705cc1c35a4">